jlopezbi/jekyll-now/_posts/2017-09-11-Modules-With-JuliaBox.md

 category: programming
 ---

-I am using [juliabox](https://www.juliabox.com/) to do write code for the [Nonlinear Dynamics course](https://www.complexityexplorer.org/courses/79-nonlinear-dynamics-mathematical-and-computational-approaches-fall-2017) over at the complexity explorer.
+I am using [juliabox](https://www.juliabox.com/) to write code for the [Nonlinear Dynamics course](https://www.complexityexplorer.org/courses/79-nonlinear-dynamics-mathematical-and-computational-approaches-fall-2017) over at the complexity explorer.
 The complexity explorer is a project setup by the [Santa-Fe institute](https://www.santafe.edu/).
 Check it out.
 It's awesome.

 I like to call nonlinear dynamics "blobby-math."
 I am so stoked about the class!